Lonsofore/ansible-role-certbot-cloudflare/README.md

         domains:
           - *.example3.com

+You can also use a token:

+    certbot_cloudflare_api_token: ''

 The wildcard domain to create the cert for.
 For non-wildcard domains I recommend using [geerlingguy.certbot](https://github.com/geerlingguy/ansible-role-certbot)

     certbot_cloudflare_acme_server: "{{ certbot_cloudflare_acme_test }}"